Overthrust (band): Musical style

 The band performs onstage in black leather clothes, bandanas, belts and cowboy hats.
-Overthrust is a 4 piece old school death metal band from Ghanzi, Botswana, It was formed towards the end of 2008 and the band became active in 2010.This band was formed by Tshomarelo Mosaka aka Vulture Thrust in 2007 with Shalton Monnawadikgang aka Spencer Thrust -2008 and the late Gakeitse Bothalentwa aka Suicide Torment(RIP) -2008.
+Overthrust is a 4-piece old school death metal band from Ghanzi, Botswana, It was formed towards the end of 2008 and the band became active in 2010.This band was formed by Tshomarelo Mosaka aka Vulture Thrust in 2007 with Shalton Monnawadikgang aka Spencer Thrust -2008 and the late Gakeitse Bothalentwa aka Suicide Torment(RIP) -2008.
 Balatedi Folai aka Beast Thrust, Lepololang Malepe aka Godfather and Tshepho Kaisara aka Dawg Thrust joined Overthrust in January 2009, July 2011 and April 2013 Respectively.
 Old Wrust, Deicide, Cannibal Corpse, Morbid Angel, Immolation, Obituary and most of Florida old school death metal bands, heavily influences Overthrust.
 Overthrust theme of songs is about Purgatory, Death and False Preachers.
 Overthrust recorded a single album-Freedom in the dark in April 2011, and 9-track debut album (Desecrated deeds to decease) was released in May 2015.
 Six tracks EP (Suicide Torment) was released on 20 December 2019.
 Demon grave single was released in August 2020.
-The fourth album (Infected by myth) recording has been postponed to December 2021 due to Corona virus pandemic.
+The fourth album (Infected by Myth) recording was postponed to December 2021 due to the COVID-19 pandemic.

 The musicians say they play oldschool death metal.
 The musicians were inspired to form their own band by artists like Deicide, Morbid Angel, Broken Hope, Cannibal Corpse, Obituary, Carcass and Autopsy.
 The music is comparable with Florida death metal bands like Mantas, Aggressor and Dead.

-The vocals are compared to Glen Benton of Deicide, Lemmy Kilmister of Motörhead 's dress style / fashion is considered an influence to Botswana's cowboy metalheads fashion.
+The vocals are compared to Glen Benton of Deicide, Lemmy Kilmister of Motörhead's dress style / fashion is considered an influence to Botswana's cowboy metalheads fashion.
 Kilmister was one person who helped the Botswana metal scene to rise.